milesdwilliams15/milesdwilliams15.github.io/_posts/2024-05-01-xi-correlation-coefficient.md

 There’s a lot going for ξ, but after giving it more thought, I realized that we already have some useful methods for detecting nonlinear relationships in data and quantifying their strength.
-One simple idea I had is to simply use the $R^2$ from a generalized additive model or GAM like the one fit to the nonlinear data in the last section.
+One simple idea I had is to simply use the R-squared from a generalized additive model or GAM like the one fit to the nonlinear data in the last section.
 The below figure shows the estimate we get using this approach with both the linear and nonlinear data alongside ρ and ξ.
 Because we’re already using Greek letters, let’s call the GAM estimate of the correlation γ (“gamma”—see what I did there?).
 This approach works by fitting two GAMs to the data where the two variables of interest are used alternately as the right-hand-side and left-hand-side variables in a GAM regression.
-The $R^2$ is then calculated for each fit and the greater of these two values is reported.
+The R-squared is then calculated for each fit and the greater of these two values is reported.
 As you can see in the figure below, this approach is just as powerful as ρ in detecting a linear relationship and even more powerful than ξ in detecting a strong nonlinear relationship.

 ![](/assets/images/2024-05-01/unnamed-chunk-4-1.png)<!-- -->